BONNePlayground/ArsNouveauCraftingTerminal/README.md

 ### ✨ Features:

-**Fixed Scrolling Glitch:**
+**Fixed GUI Glitches:**
-Resolves the annoying issue where the expanded crafting terminal would glitch or misalign when scrolling through recipes or inventory items.
+- Resolves the annoying issue where the expanded crafting terminal would glitch or misalign when scrolling through recipes or inventory items.
+- Resolves the issue when changing screen size dropped filter options.
+- Resolves the issue when changing screen size removed all tabs.

 **Configurable GUI Sizes:**
 Choose your preferred crafting grid layout: